Komodo-pty/ares-attack/README.md

 Depending on how they are installed, the name of Impacket's tools can vary (e.g. impacket-GetNPUsers vs GetNPUsers.py).

-You can convert the tool names to either format by running `kali_convert.sh`
+You can convert the tool names to the proper format by running `setup.sh`

 # Related Projects
 Check out the rest of the Pentesting Pantheon: